 Feedback and complaints about a school or preschool

-Your concern or complaint may be about:
+Your complaint or feedback may be about:

-- the behaviour and decisions of staff
+- staff behaviour and decisions

 - a policy, procedure or practice.

 Translated versions of this information are available in 18 languages.